 Women who had low blood pressure at the start of their pregnancy, followed by a significant rise in blood pressure need to be watched closely for other signs of preeclampsia.

-Most often, at 37 weeks, your baby is developed enough to be healthy outside of the womb
+Most often, at 37 weeks, your baby is developed enough to be healthy outside of the womb.

 If your baby is not fully developed and you have mild preeclampsia, the disease can often be managed at home until your baby has matured.
 The provider will recommend:

 Sometimes, a pregnant woman with preeclampsia is admitted to the hospital.
-This allows the health care team to watch the baby and mother more closely.
+This allows the health care team to monitor the baby and mother more closely.

 Treatment in the hospital may include: